junxit/us-congress-bills-111/metadata.md

 - 2009-07-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 354 - 72 (Roll no. 652). (text: CR 7/27/2009 H8831)
 - 2009-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 354 - 72 (Roll no. 652).(text: CR 7/27/2009 H8831)
 - 2009-07-28 — The title of the measure was amended.
 Agreed to without objection.
+- 2009-07-29 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.